timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 I thought I knew, overboard, if I learn something new.
 From time to time I like to review my diet on whatever factors I recently altered.

+So I tracked and analyzed it in great detail over one week.
-Unless you are an Olympic athlete and want to get the last bit of performance out of your diet, or have a serious medical condition, I don't think there is a point in doing this all the time.
+Unless you are an Olympic athlete and want to get the highest possible performance and recovery from your body or have a serious medical condition, I don't think there is a point in doing this all the time.
 However, doing it when trying out new stuff, can give you a good understanding what foods contain which nutrients and you can use that on a day to day basis without thinking much about it.

-#### What is new, what am I trying to change right now?
+#### What is new, what have I changed recently?

 The main subjects under review for this week are affordability and the amount of processed/packaged foods that I consume.
-I recently started cutting down on packaged foods such as Oat drinks, pre-cooked beans and tofu.
+I recently started cutting down on packaged foods such as Oat drinks, pre-cooked beans and tofu, in an attempt to reduce cost, waste and nutrition.
 As I was quite happy with the diet in the past month I am simply interested in what amount of money I have to spend on, what I consider, a healthy and tasty diet, without growing my own vegetables or having to compromise on non-organic food.

-I am also interested in checking up on the nutrients as I have not done this in quite a while.
+While I am at it I will analyze the nutrients, since I have not done this in a while.

 #### About this post